 That doesn’t mean that she isn’t learning about Jesus.
 Children have absorbent minds.
 Really, we all do.
 Our brains are wired for learning.
 We take in our environment, observe patterns, and organize information without any conscious consideration.
 With young children, leading them to Jesus is not about creating the right catechetical framework; it’s about cultivating an environment that makes it easier for the seeds the Father is planting to grow.
 So what are the important elements of this environment?
 Here are 10 of the ways our family seeks to cultivate devotion right now.

 - Books.
 Kids love to read.
-Parents, we know this.
+A parents, we know this.
 As soon as we finish reading them a favorite bedtime story, they will say, “Again!”
 For kids, books are one of the greatest windows into life outside of what they experience in their daily lives.
 Yes, religious reading materials tend to be more costly than secular books, but because wonderful secular children’s books are available through the local library, it is worth the extra investment to curate a home library with Bible stories, saint books, and books about the Sacraments.
 This allows kids to become immersed in the beauty of our Catholic faith, to look up to heroes who model holiness, and to steep their imaginations in the world of faith.
 For a list of our favorite Mass books, check out this post.

 - Music.
 St. Augustine says, “He who sings, prays twice.”
 Music is a beautiful way to immerse ourselves and our children in prayer.
 Devotional music is available in almost every genre of music.
 Whatever you find beautiful and moving will enhance the atmosphere of your home and become part of your children’s memory of their childhood.
 We love the music of Audrey Assad for its beauty and prayerfulness.
 There are also many options of music designed specifically with children in mind, which can serve to familiarize children with biblical stories and have catechetical components.
 A favorite from my childhood is The Donut Man.
 I love watching my daughter stomp around to Goliath and listening to her spontaneously break out a chorus of “My body is a temple of the Holy Spirit!”
 Our favorite albums are King of Kings and Wonderfully Made.